nodejs/node/doc/api/tls.md

 Updates the keys for encryption/decryption of the [TLS Session Tickets][].

-*Note*: The key's `Buffer` should be 48 bytes long.
+The key's `Buffer` should be 48 bytes long.
 See `ticketKeys` option in [tls.createServer](#tls_tls_createserver_options_secureconnectionlistener) for more information on how it is used.

-*Note*: Changes to the ticket keys are effective only for future server connections.
+Changes to the ticket keys are effective only for future server connections.
 Existing or currently pending server connections will use the previous keys.

 ## Class: tls.TLSSocket